What's causing your gas and flatulence?

 Gas builds up in the digestive tract in two ways: by swallowing air or as a by-product of gut bacteria breaking down foods.
-Having some gas is inevitable and perfectly normal, but having a lot could be a sign of an underlying problem.
+Having some gas is inevitable and perfectly normal, but having a lot of wind problems could be a sign of an underlying health issue.

 During digestion, chemicals called enzymes break down foods so they can be absorbed in the small intestine.
 During this process, some undigested sugars, starches and fibres reach the large intestine.
 There, they ferment as bacteria in the gut try to break them down.
 This produces gases, including carbon dioxide and hydrogen sulphide, which are released as flatulence.

 Everyone passes wind and many factors, from your genes to an underlying condition, can lead to increased gas and flatulence.
-But you can reduce unwanted emissions — the first step is to identify the source of the problem.
+But you can reduce unwanted wind problems — the first step is to identify the source of the problem.
 Here are some of the likely reasons:

-Foods that trigger flatulence include cabbage, cauliflower, Brussels sprouts, broccoli, dried fruit and beans because they tend to contain a lot of hard-to-digest fibres and sugars.
+Foods that cause trapped wind and flatulence include cabbage, cauliflower, Brussels sprouts, broccoli, dried fruit and beans because they tend to contain a lot of hard-to-digest fibres and sugars.
 But these are incredibly important in the diet, particularly for detoxification of the liver.
-So, if you suspect these foods, before you cut them out, keep a diary and list your symptoms after eating different foods.
+So, if you suspect these foods, before you cut them out, keep a diary of you trapped wind after eating different foods.
 It could be that only particular vegetables or bean types cause problems.
 Raw vegetables such as cabbage might be problematic for you, but lightly steamed may not — so note down how you react in relation to the cooking method of the food you’re consuming too.

 Sweeteners such as xylitol and sorbitol — which are commonly used in reduced-calorie drinks, chewing gums, sweets, cakes and biscuits — cause flatulence because we lack the enzymes needed to digest them.
 Any sweetener ending with ‘-tol’ can cause problems.